Aarong93/Kickstarter-Clone/README.md

   - [ ] Restaurant Creation/Edit component
   - [ ] Logged In User dropdown (lists own projects and has other links)
 - [ ] save to DB everytime a user clicks a different tab in the create project page
-- [ ] users can contribute to projects

 ### Phase 4: Start Styling (1 days)